Barry Coe: Later career

 He starred as Fred Saunders in Doctor Death: Seeker of Souls in 1973 and as a reporter in Gregory Peck's MacArthur in 1977.
 His last film role was as diving instructor Tom Andrews in Jaws 2 in 1978.
 He had a brief stint as Dr. Rex Pierce in the soap opera General Hospital in 1974.
 His other television appearances include Mission: Impossible and The Moneychangers.
 From the late 1970s into the early 1980s, Coe was "Mr. Goodwrench" in television advertising for General Motors’ passenger vehicle dealer services.

 Personal life and death

-Until his death, Coe was married to the former Jorunn Kristiansen (born 1940), who was a Norwegian beauty queen in the 1950s and now a painter.
+Until his death, Coe was married to the former Jorunn Kristiansen (born 1940), who was a Norwegian beauty queen in the 1950s and later became a painter.
 Their son is William Shea Coe (born 1966).
 In the 1980s, Barry Coe's daughter attended the University of Southern California in Los Angeles.
 He had a side business in nutritional supplements—Adventures in Nutrition; labels for the containers were printed by Joe Faust.
-He lived in Brentwood, California for several years.
+He lived in the Los Angeles neighborhood of Brentwood for several years.
 Coe died on July 16, 2019, from myelodysplastic syndrome at the age of 84 in Palm Desert, California.